ValeriiaShcheblykina/ai-healthy-meal/.ai/ui-plan.md

 - **Main Layout:** A single, persistent layout component (`Layout.astro`) will wrap all authenticated views.
 This layout contains the global navigation header and a main content area.
 - **Global Navigation:** A responsive header at the top of the page will contain:
   - **Logo:** Links back to the `/recipes` dashboard.
-  - **Primary Navigation Links:** "Recipes", "Create New Recipe", "Profile", "Activity Logs".
+  - **Primary Navigation Links:** "Recipes", "Create New Recipe", "Profile".
   - **User Menu:** An icon/avatar on the right that opens a dropdown with a "Sign Out" link.
 - **Responsive Behavior:**
   - On desktop screens (`md` breakpoint and up), the navigation links will be displayed horizontally in the header.